1. FRY/Kosovo: POLITICAL VACUUM

 OSCE would prevent this from occurring.

-The international community favors a united Macedonia, but without
+The international community favors a united Macedonia,

 its current corrupted institutions.
 The Macedonian prime minister said